rmiesen/pdx-devopsdays-2017/Day2/02-archtype_of_an_SRE_superhero.md

  * NoOps is the future
    - Full automation
    - Centralized IT depts writing code, adding value.
+   - Note taker's commentary: Really?!
+So a collection of code and scripts is going to _eliminate_ the need to have a dedicated team of folks who know how to deploy and maintain the software?
+Not likely.
+DevOps approaches will allow a DevOps team to scale more logrithmically as opposed to linerarly by enabiling DevOps engineers / Site Reliability Engineers (SREs) to manage fleets of VMs numbering in the thousands using a collection of IaC, CI / CD, and general Software Engineering best practices.
+However, this will not _eliminate_ the need for such a dedicated "Ops" oriented team: it will just make them far more agile and less manual labor-driven.
  * DevOps in a nutshell: "You build it, you run it."  --Werner Vogels, Amazon AWS CTO.

 ## Team Principles